 - Shoes that are too narrow and pinch toes together or are not long enough for toes lay comfortably

-- A pronated foot can contribute to flexor digitorum pain
+- A pronated foot (walking on the inside of the foot) can contribute to flexor digitorum pain

 Interesting facts about the flexor digitorum brevis muscles: